-As noted in our last report the use of these registers has been sporadic, and many commands use other means to record this information.
-The Commissioner has agreed that protected information registers should be used in all commands and has established a working group to:

-- · assess the education/training currently available to investigators on their obligations under the Act - review the current policies/guidelines about the storage and destruction of protected information - make recommendations to improve awareness of, and compliance with, the requirements under the Act regarding protected information.
+As noted in previous reports the use of these registers has been sporadic, and many commands use other means to record this information.
+A working group was established by the Commissioner to ensure that the protected information registers were used in all commands.
+The working groups recommendations to improve awareness of, and compliance with, the requirements under the Act regarding protected information is still awaited.